 If you have a lack of credit history or want to improve your credit score, you might be wondering what are the best credit cards to build credit.
 Getting a credit card can be one of the best ways to build credit, as long as you use it responsibly.
 In fact, depending on how you use your credit card―and when and how you pay off your charges―a credit card could be a completely free way to build your credit.

-If you a lack of credit history or lower than desired credit score, you probably won’t be able to qualify for every credit card out there.
+If you lack credit history or it’s lower than your desired credit score, you probably won’t be able to qualify for every credit card out there.
 Luckily, though, there are credit cards that are designed specifically for people like you so you can start building your credit.

 5 Best Credit Cards to Build Credit

 - First Progress Platinum Elite Mastercard Secured Credit Card

 Keep reading for detailed information on each credit card.